retorquere/zotero-deb/README.md

 ## Deprecated sources, please change to the primary source.

 If you still use these, you will get errors -- apologies for this, but they had become so unreliable I cannot support them.
-Please re-install using [#PSA](the instructions above).
+Please re-install using [the instructions above](#PSA).
 The following are no longer supported:

 * [the downloads on this repo](https://github.com/retorquere/zotero-deb/releases/tag/apt-get)
   * github has made changes to how they're hosting release files, which triggered a long-standing bug in `apt`.